 Hofjesroute courtyard itinerary Haarlem

 Haarlem is a city of courtyards that boasts more than 20 idyllic ‘hofjes’.
 Our Hofjesroute or courtyard itinerary will take you to fourteen lovely courtyard gardens and hidden ‘hofjes’.
-Start on the Grote Markt and turn into the Barteljorisstraat, where you will find the Hofje van Oorschot (please note that this courtyard is closed on Saturdays).
+Start on the Grote Markt and turn into the Barteljorisstraat, where you will find the Hofje van Oorschot (please note that this courtyard is no longer accessible to the public).

 - Discover the hidden inner courtyards in the center of Haarlem.